steqeq/0000/docs/reference/env-variables.rst

     * - | ``HSA_CU_MASK``
         | Sets the mask on a lower level of queue creation in the driver,
         | this mask will also be set for queues being profiled.
-      - Not set by default
+      - By default, it's empty.
       - ``1:0-8``

 rocPRIM environment variables